 ‘Scratching’, she observes is what we do so we aren’t always waiting for the “thunderbolt” of inspiration to hit.
 Tharp says, “That’s what I’m doing when I begin a piece.
 I’m digging through everything to find something.
 It’s like clawing at the side of a mountain to get a toehold, a grip, some sort of traction to keep moving upward and onward.”

 Twarp notes the importance of reading, as a place to scratch for ideas.
 Many writers reread the classics or work by mentors they love as a way to sharpen their senses and generate new perspectives.
 Tharp likes to read ‘archeologically’, backwards in time, working her way from a contemporary idea back to an ancient text.
 When working on an idea for a dance she began with Nietzsche’s The Birth of Tragedy which led her to Dionysus and then studies of Dionysus (worship of and symbols connected to), which led her to Euripides and his The Bacchae.
 These readings led to her choreograph ‘Bacchae’, a dance that explores hubris and is loosely based on the Euripides text.

-Years ago, inspired by her idea of reading as a type of scratching, I made a list of the subjects that I typically read about both as an academic and as a creative writer.
+Inspired by her strategy, years ago, I made a list of the subjects that I typically read about both as an academic and as a creative writer.

-List: biographies, colonial American history, travel memoirs, animals, romance, celebrities, sailing, cars, history of language, math and science, sports, nature, children’s books, plays, poetry, Christian fiction, true crime, technical books
+Here’s that list: general biographies, colonial American history, world history, geography, travel memoirs, animals, romance, celebrities, sailing, cars, history of language, math and science, sports, nature, children’s books, plays, poetry, Christian fiction, true crime, technical books

 Doing this exercise motivated me to dig into many unexplored subjects.